 Housesitting allows me to travel slowly and experience a place.
 Mid- and long-term sits allow me to spend time actually living somewhere, getting to know and feel what it's like to settle there, learning the history and the people and the quirks of life there, and hopefully becoming part of the community.
 I get to experience what it’s like to feel at home in a town I’ve never been to and having the opportunity to be at “home” in another country is fascinating and exciting and precious.
 My plan when I left the US in 2016 was to find some sweet little town somewhere, buy a home, and settle.
 I haven’t yet found that home.
 Housesitting allows me to visit places I might not have considered, try them on for awhile, and see if that particular part of the world fits me.

-Previous experience includes: two week-long housesits for homeowners traveling on business, a week-long house and cat-sit for a homeowner visiting family in another state, a two week and subsequent one week “plant-sit” for a homeowner traveling abroad (this homeowner had outdoor plants that required attention during a particularly hot spell in a tropical climate—I was very nervous about this one, but miraculously the plants not only stayed alive, but they were actually blooming when the homeowner returned!), two three week house and cat sits for homeowners visiting friends and family before and during the holidays, and a three month housesit for a university professor traveling with his family for the summer.
+Previous experience includes: two week-long housesits for homeowners traveling on business, a week-long house and cat-sit for a homeowner visiting family in another state, a two week and subsequent one week “plant-sit” for a homeowner traveling abroad (this homeowner had outdoor plants that required attention during a particularly hot spell in a tropical climate—I was very nervous about this one, but miraculously the plants not only stayed alive, but they were actually blooming when the homeowner returned!), a 17 day house and cat-sit for a couple traveling abroad on holiday, an 18 day house and cat-sit for a homeowner traveling abroad for Christmas, a three week house and cat-sit for homeowners visiting friends and family over the holidays, and a three month housesit for a university professor traveling with his family for the summer.